-Students must complete 9 units at the 400 level or above, with at least one course at the 500 level.
+Students must complete 9 additional units at the 5000 level or above.
 These units may be from any areas of the performing arts or relevant areas in other departments or programs.
+MFA students are encouraged to pursue courses that support or help to define their individual trajectories as artists.